techstreams/TSChatWise/docs/GettingStarted.md

 <br>

 As show above, each row of the **Lesson** sheet represents a lesson to be posted to one or more Google Chat Rooms.

 Each row contains **seven data fields** representing each lesson to be posted.
 These fields are outlined below.

 **1. Posted**

 A checkbox ***automatically*** checked by **TSChatWise** when a lesson is posted to any Google Chat Room.

-👉 Add a checkbox for each new lesson

-👉 Use the spreadsheet **Insert > Checkbox** menu to add a new checkbox.
+👉 Add a checkbox for each new lesson. *Use the spreadsheet __Insert > Checkbox__ menu to add a new checkbox.*

 👉 Make sure the checkbox is __unchecked__ before posting the lesson.